akhilkn27/YouTube_API_Data_Scraper/README.md

 Step 4

+- Following Step 3, we'll develop a process to retrieve video details from specific channels.
+Initially, we'll focus on extracting data from the Codebasics channel, followed by the Krish Naik channel.
-In the second part of the video, we shall build a logic to extract video details from a particular channel.
-We shall extract details such as video title, total views each video has got, total number of likes, dislikes and comments each video has got.
-We shall extract these details for all of the videos posted by a particular channel.
-We will then analyze this data by loading it into a pandas dataframe.
-At the end we will create some simple visualization using Seaborn python library.
+- We will extract information such as the video title, total views, total number of likes, and favorites for each video posted by a specific channel.
+- We will then analyze this data by loading it into a pandas data frame.
+At the end we will create some simple visualizations using the Seaborn Python library.